 Dasarathi Patnaik (Dasia Aja) can be rightly designated as the father of library movement in Odisha.
 As his life’s only ambition and mission was to create awareness among the people of our state regarding the necessity of libraries.

 The seeds for a library were sown in his mind by his school teacher and Dasia Aja set off with five books in a trunk.
-Fifty years old at the time, he bequeathed his farmland to his wife and mother and travelled across Odisha looking for books, magazines, antiques and other collectibles, says his grandson Deepak Pattnaik.
+Fifty years old at the time, he bequeathed his farmland to his wife and mother and traveled across Odisha looking for books, magazines, antiques, and other collectibles say his grandson Deepak Pattnaik.

 Dasarathi Patnaik became an icon.
-His attire — a loin cloth, his bare chest covered by a shawl laid on the shoulder and a turban — became a trademark.
-He travelled from place to place in quest of rare items and materials.
-His mild and pleasant demeanour attracted every one and soon he was known to all as Dasia Aja.
+His attire — a loincloth, his bare chest covered by a shawl laid on the shoulder and a turban — became a trademark.
+He traveled from place to place in quest of rare items and materials.
+His mild and pleasant demeanor attracted everyone and soon he was known to all as Dasia Aja.

-The museum has sections on archaeology, natural history, numismatics, armoury, mining and geology, art and craft and anthroplogy.
-The museum could be one of the handful of places in the world to possess original stones from the moon.
-The stones take their place beside the treasures of Mohenjodaro and Harappa in the shape of fragments of clay pottery, toys and jewellery, a clay seal from the Mesopotamian era, bone of a dinosaur, fossil of a rhinoceros and other archaeological excavations.
+The museum has sections on archaeology, natural history, numismatics, armory, mining and geology, art and craft and anthropology.
+The museum could be one of the handfuls of places in the world to possess original stones from the moon.
+The stones take their place beside the treasures of Mohenjodaro and Harappa in the shape of fragments of clay pottery, toys and jewelry, a clay seal from the Mesopotamian era, bone of a dinosaur, fossil of a rhinoceros and other archaeological excavations.
 You also have soil from post-atom bomb Hirosimha in a wooden casket, volcanic ash in a small urn, a floating rock that is believed to be part of the mythical Ram Sethu.

 All this was collected by one man.
 He didn’t have much formal education (he dropped out of school in class six).
 But he developed an addiction for reading and devoured whatever came his way.